nickgardnermedia/hastatedashboard/README.md

-# Home Assistant Entities Lookup Dashboard
+# Home Assistant Entity Dashboard

-A clean, modern dashboard for viewing and managing Home Assistant entities.
-Built with React, TypeScript, and Tailwind CSS, this dashboard provides a user-friendly interface to monitor your Home Assistant entities.
+A modern, containerized React dashboard for Home Assistant entity management.
+Built with TypeScript and featuring real-time status updates, this lightweight dashboard provides a clean interface for monitoring your Home Assistant entities.

 ## Features